Nurtylek/aviata-task/README.md

 1. Result can be found [on](https://aviata-test-31413.web.app/)
 2. Small _CI/CD_ based [on](https://docs.github.com/en/free-pro-team@latest/actions)
-3. CI to every pull request to master(main) branch (Tests, Linting and so no)
+3. CI to every pull request to master(main) branch (Tests, Linting and so no).
+So feel free to open pull request.
 4. CD on every push to master branch(automatic deployment)
 5. Added git hooks(pre commit and pre push)
 6. Task initially done by vue 2 and then upgraded to vue 3